2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The accompanying unaudited condensed consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America (“U.S. GAAP”) for interim financial information.
 Any reference in these notes to applicable guidance is meant to refer to U.S. GAAP as found in the Accounting Standards Codification (“ASC”) and Accounting Standards Updates (“ASU”) of the Financial Accounting Standards Board (the “FASB”).

-The accompanying unaudited condensed consolidated financial statements should be read in conjunction with the annual audited consolidated financial statements and notes thereto as of and for the year ended December 31, 2017 included in the Company’s Annual Report on Form 10-K filed with the U.S. Securities and Exchange Commission (the “SEC”) on March 29, 2018.
+The accompanying unaudited condensed consolidated financial statements should be read in conjunction with the annual audited consolidated financial statements and notes thereto as of and for the year ended December 31, 2018 included in the Company’s Annual Report on Form 10-K filed with the U.S. Securities and Exchange Commission (the “SEC”) on March 13, 2019.
+The accompanying consolidated balance sheet as of December 31, 2018 was derived from the audited financial statements for the year ended December 31, 2018.
 These condensed consolidated interim financial statements have been prepared in accordance with the instructions to Form 10-Q and Article 8 of Regulation S-X, and therefore omit or condense certain footnotes and other information normally included in consolidated interim financial statements prepared in accordance with U.S. GAAP.
 All intercompany balances and transactions have been eliminated in consolidation.
-In the opinion of management, the accompanying unaudited condensed consolidated financial statements include all normal and recurring adjustments (which consist primarily of accruals, estimates and assumptions that impact the financial statements) considered necessary to present fairly the Company’s financial position as of September 30, 2018 and its results of operations for the three and nine months ended September 30, 2018 and 2017 and cash flows for the nine months ended September 30, 2018 and 2017.
+In the opinion of management, the accompanying unaudited condensed consolidated financial statements include all normal and recurring adjustments (which consist primarily of accruals, estimates and assumptions that impact the financial statements) considered necessary to present fairly the Company’s financial position as of March 31, 2019 and its results of operations for the three months ended March 31, 2019 and 2018 and cash flows for the three months ended March 31, 2019 and 2018.

-During the three and nine months ended September 30, 2018 and 2017, comprehensive loss was equal to the net loss amounts presented for the respective periods in the accompanying condensed consolidated statements of operations.
+During the three months ended March 31, 2019 and 2018, comprehensive loss was equal to the net loss amounts presented for the respective periods in the accompanying condensed consolidated statements of operations.
 In addition, certain prior year balances have been reclassified to conform to the current presentation.
-Specifically, Other current liabilities at December 31, 2017 of approximately $58,000 have been reclassified into Accrued expenses and other current liabilities in the accompanying consolidated balance sheets.
+Specifically, for the three months ended March 31, 2018, approximately $0.3 million was reclassified from research and development expenses to selling, general and administrative expenses in the accompanying consolidated statements of operations.
 Operating results for interim periods are not necessarily indicative of the results that may be expected for the full fiscal year.

 Use of estimates

 The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
-Significant estimates include the fair value of assets acquired and liabilities assumed in a business combination, the valuation of inventory and assumptions used in the fair value determination of stock-based compensation and the allowance for the valuation of future tax benefits.
+Significant estimates include the fair value of assets acquired and liabilities assumed in a business combination, realizable value of accounts receivable, valuation of inventory, assumptions used in the fair value of awards granted under the Company’s equity incentive plans and warrants issued in connection with the issuance of notes payable and the valuation allowance for the Company’s deferred tax assets.

 Fair value of financial instruments

 The carrying amounts of certain of the Company’s financial instruments, including cash and cash equivalents and accounts payable, are shown at cost which approximates fair value due to the short-term nature of these instruments.
-The debt outstanding under the Company’s senior secured term loan (see Note 4) approximates fair value due to the variable interest rate on this debt.
-With respect to the related party note payable in the amount of $15.0 million as of September 30, 2018 which is held by a principal stockholder of the Company and was issued concurrent with an acquisition transaction with an affiliate of such stockholder (see Note 4), the Company has concluded that an estimation of fair value for this note is not practicable.
+The debt outstanding under the Company’s senior secured term loan (see Note 6) approximates fair value due to the variable interest rate on this debt.
+With respect to the related party note payable in the amount of $15.0 million as of March 31, 2019 and December 31, 2018, which is held by a principal stockholder of the Company and was issued concurrent with an acquisition transaction with an affiliate of such stockholder (see Note 6), the Company has concluded that an estimation of fair value for this note is not practicable.

 Accounts receivable are reported at realizable value, net of allowances for contractual credits and doubtful accounts, which are recognized in the period the related revenue is recorded.
-At September 30, 2018, four customers accounted for an aggregate of 93% of the Company’s total accounts receivable, and at December 31, 2017, two customers accounted for approximately 79% of the Company’s total accounts receivable.
+At March 31, 2019, four customers accounted for an aggregate of 96% of the Company’s total accounts receivable, and at December 31, 2018, three customers accounted for approximately 95% of the Company’s total accounts receivable.

 Goodwill is not amortized, but is assessed for impairment on an annual basis or more frequently if impairment indicators exist.
 The Company has the option to perform a qualitative assessment of goodwill to determine whether it is more likely than not that the fair value of its reporting unit is less than its carrying amount, including goodwill and other intangible assets.
 If the Company concludes that this is the case, then it must perform a goodwill impairment test by comparing the fair value of the reporting unit to its carrying value.
 An impairment charge is recorded to the extent the reporting unit’s carrying value exceeds its fair value, not to exceed the total amount of goodwill allocated to that reporting unit.
-The Company performs its annual goodwill impairment test as of October 1 of each year.
+The Company performs its annual goodwill impairment test as of October 1 of each year, and the Company did not record any impairment charges related to goodwill for the three months ended March 31, 2019 and 2018.

 Impairment of long-lived assets

 The Company assesses the recoverability of its long-lived assets, which include property and equipment and definite-lived intangible assets, whenever significant events or changes in circumstances indicate impairment may have occurred.
-If indicators of impairment exist, projected future undiscounted cash flows associated with the asset are compared to its carrying amount to determine whether the asset’s value is recoverable.
+If indicators of impairment exist, projected future undiscounted cash flows associated with the asset are compared to its carrying amount to determine whether the asset’s carrying value is recoverable.
 Any resulting impairment is recorded as a reduction in the carrying value of the related asset in excess of fair value and a charge to operating results.
-For the three and nine months ended September 30, 2018 and 2017, the Company determined that there was no impairment of its long-lived assets.
+For the three months ended March 31, 2019 and 2018, the Company determined that there was no impairment of its long-lived assets.

-License and other revenues are primarily attributable to the out-licensing of RI-002 to Biotest to market and sell this product in Europe and selected countries in North Africa and the Middle East.
+Revenues for the three months ended March 31, 2019 and 2018 are comprised of (i) revenues from the sale of Nabi-HB, (ii) product revenues from the sale of human plasma collected from the Company’s Plasma Collection Centers business segment; and (iii) license and other revenues primarily attributable to the out-licensing of ASCENIV to Biotest to market and sell this product in Europe and selected countries in North Africa and the Middle East.
 Biotest has provided the Company with certain services and financial payments in accordance with the related Biotest license agreement and is obligated to pay the Company certain amounts in the future if certain milestones are achieved.
 Deferred revenue is recognized over the term of the Biotest license.
-Deferred revenue is amortized into income for a period of approximately 20 years, the term of the Biotest license agreement.
+Deferred revenue is amortized into income for a period of approximately 22 years, the term of the Biotest license agreement.

-For the nine months ended September 30, 2018, three customers represented an aggregate of 90% of the Company’s consolidated revenues, with BPC representing 54% of the Company’s consolidated revenues and the other two customers representing an aggregate of 35% of the Company’s consolidated revenues.
-For the nine months ended September 30, 2017, sales to BPC represented 68% of the Company’s consolidated revenues, and another customer represented 8% of the Company’s consolidated revenues.
+For the three months ended March 31, 2019, two customers represented an aggregate of 81% of the Company’s consolidated revenues.
+For the three months ended March 31, 2018, sales to BPC represented 58% of the Company’s consolidated revenues, and two other customers represented 32% of the Company’s consolidated revenues.

 Cost of product revenue